PappaSoul/ChunkIntercept/README.md

 +PS3
 For the pkg to work you will need to be on a CFW console.
 Thi PKG will not work on developer systems.

++GBA
+The screen flashes when playing this game.
+This is a result of the refresh rate being so slow.
+When developing this port I was not able to fix this issue... trust me, I tried.

 ==================